 - Hypoxic brain injury.

 Attorneys can charge clients in many different ways.
-At the Johnson Law Firm, our brain injury lawyer works on a contingency fee, which means that we accept a fee only if we win your case.
+At the Johnson Law Firm, our brain injury lawyer in Kentucky works on a contingency fee, which means that we accept a fee only if we win your case.
 If your claim is successful, our attorney’s fees are paid by the defendant as part of the settlement or jury award.
 If for some reason your claim is not successful, then you owe us nothing.
 This takes the financial burden off our clients in the event that their claim does not result in compensation.